top of page

 To protect yourself from phishing attacks, it is crucial to be able to identify potential warning signs.
 Here are some common indicators that can help you recognize a phishing attempt:

-3. Poor Grammar and Spelling: Phishing emails often contain grammatical errors, awkward phrasing, or misspelled words.
+Phishing emails often contain grammatical errors, awkward phrasing, or misspelled words.
 Legitimate organizations usually have professional communication standards.
+These subtle mistakes are often the easiest way to spot a scam before you interact with it.

-4. Suspicious Links and Attachments: Hover your mouse over links in emails to see the actual URL before clicking.
+Hover your mouse over links in emails to see the actual URL before clicking.
 Be wary of unexpected attachments, as they may contain malware.
+If the link preview looks unfamiliar or the attachment seems unnecessary, avoid opening it entirely.

 Preventive Measures Against Phishing Attacks